SarahMcN25/numpy-random/README.md

 ### Binder

-[Mybinder](https://mybinder.org/) is an online service where you can share a notebook in a dynamic and interactive form.
+[Mybinder](https://mybinder.org/) is an online service where you can share a notebook in a dynamic and interactive way.

 You can view this notebook on mybinder by clicking on the following badge: